To develop leadership and communication skills, reduce achievement gap, increase graduation rates and provide a broad perspective of the community.

 - Increase volunteerism and community involvement.

-24 high school sophomores, juniors and seniors attending Clinton and Anderson County High Schools as well as private schools and home school students.
+24 high school sophomores, juniors and seniors attending Clinton and Anderson County High Schools.

 *A field trip to the State Capitol in Nashville.